DavideDAlessandri/Sensor_Skin/README.md

 - 1 full data: to transmit all sensor data
 - 2 position and distance: to transmit only the minimum distance and the sensor measuring the minimum distance

-When one of these program is updated on the receiver connect the receiver via USB on a ROS2 computer. on the ROS2 computer start the **micro-ROS agent** by using this docker command:
+When one of these programs is updated on the receiver connect the receiver via USB on a ROS2 computer. on the ROS2 computer start the **micro-ROS agent** by using this docker command:

 ```bash
 # Serial micro-ROS Agent